Here are the top Institutional holders of Canoo Inc. (GOEV) shares

 The top institutional shareholder in the company is Luxor Capital Group, LP with over 2.5 million shares valued at $34.5 million.
 The investor’s holdings represent 1.06% of the GOEV Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Shaw D.E. & Co., Inc. with 2.5 million shares valued at $34.5 million to account for 1.06% of the shares outstanding.
 The other top investors are Phoenix Holdings Ltd. which holds 1.21 million shares representing 0.52% and valued at over $16.76 million, while Linden Advisors LP holds 0.30% of the shares totaling 0.7 million with a market value of $9.66 million.

-Canoo Inc. (NASDAQ: GOEV) is -34.86% lower on its value in year-to-date trading and has touched a low of $8.52 and a high of $24.90 in the current 52-week trading range.
+Canoo Inc. (NASDAQ: GOEV) is -30.94% lower on its value in year-to-date trading and has touched a low of $8.05 and a high of $24.90 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The GOEV stock was last observed hovering at around $9.03 in the last trading session, with the day’s loss setting it -0.04% off its average median price target of $15.00 for the next 12 months.
-It is also 50.06% off the consensus price target high of $18.00 offered by 2 analysts, but current levels are 25.08% higher than the price target low of $12.00 for the same period.
+The GOEV stock was last observed hovering at around $9.26 in the last trading session, with the day’s gains setting it 0.27% off its average median price target of $15.00 for the next 12 months.
+It is also 47.06% off the consensus price target high of $18.00 offered by 2 analysts, but current levels are 20.58% higher than the price target low of $12.00 for the same period.

-The stock witnessed a -31.01% loss in the last 1 month and extending the period to 3 months gives it a -37.22%, and is -29.77% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 9.75% over the week and 10.43% over the month.
+The stock witnessed a -14.38% loss in the last 1 month and extending the period to 3 months gives it a -32.36%, and is 2.47% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 12.16% over the week and 10.20% over the month.

 Canoo Inc. (GOEV) Analyst Forecasts